djerius/Data-Record-Serialize/README.md

 - `stream` - [Data::Record::Serialize::Sink::stream](https://metacpan.org/pod/Data%3A%3ARecord%3A%3ASerialize%3A%3ASink%3A%3Astream)
 - `null` - send the encoded data to the bit bucket.
+- `array` - append the encoded data to an array.

+Refer to the documentation for additional constructor options, and object and class methods and attributes;

 ## Fields and their types